 • Seven in ten (71%) workers believe their employer is more concerned about their mental health than in the past.

-• The survey also revealed that 81% of respondents plan to look for workplaces that support mental health in the future.
+• The survey also revealed that 81% of respondents plan to seek employment at workplaces that support mental health.

 The human face of mental health at work